Iridescent: A Framework Enabling Online System Implementation Specialization: Design

 \subsection{Anatomy of a \sys System}

+\fakepara{System Requirements for \sys.} \sys targets performance critical systems not implemented in managed languages.
+We observe that typical performance critical systems code is almost exclusively architected with an event loop structure -- an outer loop handling a sequence of events, such as processing requests or data elements, and an inner handler that processes the event.
+While \sys is designed to specialize these systems in varying dynamic environments, for these systems to fully gain the benefits of \sys, these systems should have stability in the workload and operating conditions for a sufficient period of time.
+Conditions should at least remain stable for the time \sys takes to re-compile a new specialized variant (typically 10--400\,ms, see \autoref{sec:cost}).

-A key component of the \sys mechanism is to modify code of the running system.
-Since \sys targets performance critical systems not implemented in managed languages, this is non-trivial in general.
-We observe though that typical performance critical systems code are almost exclusively architected with an outer loop handling a sequence of events, such as processing requests or data elements.
-We leverage this structure for pragmatic specialization, by requiring developers to separate the system code into two parts (\autoref{fig:sys_design}): (i) the \emph{fixed code}, including initialization and outer loop; (ii) the performance-critical event \emph{handler code}.
+\fakepara{Isolating performance critical code for specialization.} Since \sys targets performance critical systems not implemented in managed languages, modifying code of the running system is non-trivial in general.
+We leverage the event-loop structure for pragmatic specialization, by requiring developers to separate the system code into two parts (\autoref{fig:sys_design}): (i) the \emph{fixed code}, including initialization and the outer loop; (ii) the performance-critical event \emph{handler code}.
 The developer compiles the fixed code as before, but integrates calls to the \sys API (\autoref{tab:hooks}).
-For the handler code, the developer adds lightweight \sys specialization API calls and compiles to intermediate representation, LLVM IR specifically.
-In the fixed code, the developer obtains function pointers for the handlers through the \sys policy API, and calls these as before.
-During dynamic code generation, \sys will link handlers against symbols in the fixed code, to enable calls and accesses to global state.
-Since \sys will repeately rebuild handlers, \emph{\sys requires that the handler code does not include definitions of global variables that must be preserved.} The developer has to move all global state to the fixed code, and reference from the handlers. \autoref{fig:mmul_adaptation} illustrates this with our matrix multiplication server running example.
+In the handler code, the developer adds lightweight \sys specialization API calls and compiles to LLVM intermediate representation.
+In the fixed code, the developer obtains function pointers for the handlers through the \sys policy API, and calls these as before. \autoref{lst:mmul} illustrates this with our matrix multiplication server running example.

+\fakepara{Handling Global State.} During dynamic code generation, \sys will link handlers against symbols in the fixed code, to enable calls and accesses to global state.
+Since \sys repeatedly rebuilds handlers, \emph{\sys requires that the handler code does not include definitions of global variables that must be preserved.} The developer has to move all global state to the fixed code, and reference it from the handlers.